artandmath/nk2dl-gui/README.md

 # nk2dl-gui

-Welcome to `nk2dl-gui`, a Qt-based GUI for submitting scripts to Thinkbox Deadline.
+Welcome to `nk2dl-gui`, a set of GUI components for submitting nukescripts to Thinkbox Deadline from Nuke.

 ![I feel the need, the need for speed!](./docs/img/screenshot_panel_initial_state.png)